Rippling Ground

 “I’m not stupid,” Aaron said in his irritated voice.
 “And don’t be afraid of bats.”

-Aaron held the spool loosely so the string could unroll into the hole freely from the weight of the rock.
+Aaron held the spool loosely, allowing the string to unroll freely into the hole from the rock's weight.
 After this continued for some time, Aaron looked up at me and said, “How deep is it?”

 The spool finally went slack.